ICESAT-2HackWeek/learning-resources/docs/tutorials/getting_started.md

 # Getting started on a tutorial

-Instructions for getting a tutorial started on Pangeo (in your browser) and saving changes to your copy of a tutorial.
+These are instructions for getting a tutorial started on Pangeo (in your browser) and saving changes to your copy of a tutorial.

 ## Start Pangeo in your browser